 6. Equality is not 50-50, it’s 100-100

-Mathematically, it doesn’t make any sense but housework and everything in your life has to be divided equally.
-But on days your spouse is sick, you will have to pick up your own bag off the couch, cook meals and clean the toilet.
-You have to give your hundred percent.
+Mathematically, it doesn’t make any sense but housework and everything in your life have to be divided equally.
+But on days your spouse is sick, you will have to pick up your bag off the couch, cook meals and clean the toilet.
+You have to give your hundred per cent.

 7. Procrastinating talks